 Using Keyfitz's measurement of population momentum, we estimated the actual effect of instantaneous vital rate changes on age structure, short-term population growth, and long-term population size.
-The initially increasing populations of the $\alpha = 1, 2,$ and 3 life histories had 52, 17, and 10% more adults in the last age class, respectively, relative to the stable age distribution following the decrement in adult survival.
+The initially increasing populations of the $\alpha = 1, 2, \text{ and } 3$ life histories had 52, 17, and 10% more adults in the last age class, respectively, relative to the stable age distribution following the decrement in adult survival.
 The initially decreasing populations had 30, 12, and 5% fewer adults in the last age class relative to the stable age distribution following augmentation of adult survival.
 As a result, the direction of population momentum for each life history was consistent with the historical pattern of growth (Fig. 2), and was small in magnitude (absolute magnitude ≤ 0.045).
 Moreover, the actual population growth rate rapidly stabilized to the asymptotic stationary rate (e.g., see Fig. 2) for life histories that had high adult survival elasticities (Table 1).
 We also

 Figure 1.
 An example of a population with 3 age classes growing at the rate of $\lambda_1 = 1.2$ until the second time step, when survival rate is changed to produce stationary asymptotic growth ($\lambda_1 = 1$).
 In (a), we show continual asymptotic growth following the changed survival rate, which can only happen if the population somehow transitions automatically to the new stable age distribution.
 In (b), we show the oscillating transient dynamics that would actually occur (barring direct manipulation of the age distribution by managers) after the survival rate is changed.
-In (c), the age classes are summed together to depict the projected net population size for each scenario (a and b), and we show how the population initially reacts (reactivity R) to the changed survival rate, how long it takes the population to reach a stable age distribution (convergence ρ), and the net increase in size caused by population momentum (momentum M).
+In (c), the age classes are summed together to depict the population initially reacts (reactivity R) to the changed survival rate, how long it takes the population to reach a stable age distribution (convergence p), and the net increase in size caused by population momentum (momentum M).